aspose-words/Aspose.Words-Documentation/net/getting-started/features/what-document-features-are-supported/supported-features-on-document-save/save-in-the-idpf-epub-document-epub-format/field-features-supported-on-epub-export/_index.md

 |MacroButton |Yes |Field result is output as plain text. | |
 |Print |N/A | | |

-##### **Document Information**
+## **Document Information**

 Fields such as FileName or FileSize are not automatically updated on save.
-However they can be updated explictly by calling Document.UpdateFields.
+However they can be updated explicitly by calling Document.UpdateFields.

 |Feature|Supported|Comment|See Also|
 | :- | :- | :- | :- |